chainstacklabs/developer-hub-content/coding-articles/natachi-article-introduction-smart-contract-auditing/Article.md

 This contract creates a new `ReentrancyAttack` contract and sets the `target` to the address of the `ReentrancyExample` contract.
 The `attack` function is called repeatedly to execute the `withdraw` function of the `ReentrancyExample` contract.
 The `receive` function is a fallback function that is called when the contract receives Ether.
 This function also calls the `withdraw` function, allowing the attacker to repeatedly withdraw funds from the `ReentrancyExample` contract.

-To protect against this attack, we can deploy the updated `ReentrancyExample` contract with the mutex protection described earlier.
+To protect against this attack, we can deploy the updated `ReentrancyExample` contract with the mutex protection described earlier and also we could use the [Reentrancy guard contract from openzeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/security/ReentrancyGuard.sol).

 Yeah that's it, we just concluded the audit!